The Québec maritime Blog

 The best time to visit: Spring and fall are particularly good times of year to hike on the Islands.

-Helpful tip: Divided into 13 segments that range in length from 6 km (4 mi.) to 28 km (17 mi.), these trails are marked and safe.
-Before you set out, consult the itinerary for each segment, which includes the trails’ level of difficulty and suggested rest areas along the way.
+Helpful tip: Divided into 13 sections that range in length from 9 km (6 mi.) to 28 km (18 mi.), these trails are marked and safe.
+Before you set out, consult the itinerary for each section, which includes the trails’ level of difficulty and suggested rest areas along the way.
 One thing is for sure, a physical, cultural and spiritual experience awaits you in the magnificent landscapes of the Islands!
 You can also collect stamps as you go in a logbook that will serve both as a guide and as a souvenir.

 A wide range of new experiences and discoveries await you in nature in Eastern Québec!
 For even more ideas, visit our National Parks and Natural Sites page.